 As an additional component to the long-term farming systems comparison experiments in Kenya, the participatory on-farm research (POR) activity for organic farmers was started in January 2009.
 Group discussions were held, focusing on problem analysis and prioritisation together with farmers and subsequent brainstorming on possible activities to address them.
+Currently, the team is working on two topics: Pest and disease management and phosphorous availability.
+Former topics were the preparation and handling of farm-yard manure and compost to improve nutrient availability.

 In 2010 additional mother trials were established based on feedback from farmers.
 The new trials deal with i) the agronomic and economic importance of an improved phosphate rock application and ii) the most beneficial use of scarce farm biomass.